solinumasso/ovh-dns-action/README.md

 ## Caveats

-This action is using node-ovh internally so it does not support proxy for self-hosted runners as other GIthub actions do.
+This action is using node-ovh internally so it does not support proxy for self-hosted runners as other GitHub Actions do.

 ## Contributions